 Here’s what to do:

-- Get your free credit reports from each of the three bureaus at AnnualCreditReport.com.
+- Get a free copy of credit reports from each of the three bureaus at AnnualCreditReport.com.
 Check them for fraudulent transactions or unfamiliar accounts, hard inquiries, and new or inaccurate information.

 - Contact the bureaus to report your findings, and request that they investigate all disputed items on your report.